Mammograms: What You Need to Know

 1. Women between the ages of 50 and 74 should get a screening mammogram every two years as recommended by the U.S. Preventive Services Task Force.3

 A screening mammogram is for women who have no signs or symptoms of breast cancer.
 This includes women who have breast implants.
-Women younger than age 50 should talk to their primary care provider (PCP) about when to start and how often to have mammograms.3 People who are transgender should ask their PCP about whether they should have mammograms.
+Talk with your provider about whether you should start having screenings in your 40s.
+Preventive screening is covered starting at age 40.
+People who are transgender should ask their PCP about whether they should have mammograms.

 2. With your BCBSRI plan, screening mammograms are typically covered at 100% when you see an in-network provider.